Thomas Jakl: Tenure at Austria's Environment Ministry

-Dr. Jakl has led the Austrian delegation to the negotiating bodies for multilateral environmental agreements such as Montreal Protocol, Vienna Convention for the Protection of the Ozone Layer, Stockholm Convention, the Rotterdam Convention, SAICM etc. He has been responsible for sector specific policies for organic solvents, nanomaterials, pesticides, detergents, endocrine disrupters etc.
+Jakl has led the Austrian delegation to the negotiating bodies for multilateral environmental agreements such as Montreal Protocol, Vienna Convention for the Protection of the Ozone Layer, Stockholm Convention, the Rotterdam Convention, SAICM etc. He has been responsible for sector specific policies for organic solvents, nanomaterials, pesticides, detergents, endocrine disrupters etc.

-Dr. Jakl is a prominent public speaker who addresses global issues pertaining to sustainable development, circular economy and environmental management.
-He is a prolific writer credited with over 100 publications in high quality newspapers, journals and books on various societal and environmental — science related issues.
+Jakl is a prominent public key note speaker who addresses global issues pertaining to sustainable development, circular economy and environmental management.
+He is a prolific writer credited with over 150 publications in high quality newspapers, journals and books on various societal and environmental — science related issues.
 In August 2021 Thomas published his book "How bio is the Bobo?"
 (German: "Wie bio ist der Bobo") compiling 38 of his most influential and most commented essays.